nathan-folsom/jotai-composition/src/article.md

       );
     }

-Obviously the component is still quite lightweight and readable, but for the sake of this article let's start making improvements to future usability.
+Obviously the component is still quite lightweight and readable, but for the sake of this article let's start making improvements for future usability.
 If we keep adding functionality to `Picker` in the way that we added search filtering, the component will increasingly grow in complexity over time.
 The more props and functionality we add, the higher the chance that there will be clashing logic or that the component will simply become too big to easily maintain.
 The real problem here is that we're building the component *inside out* by continuously filling it with more functionality instead of building smaller pieces that can be composed together.

 ## Composition

-With a couple of tricks and some help from Jotai, we can make composable reusable logic, just as the React gods intended.
+With a couple of tricks and some help from Jotai, we can make composable reusable logic; just as the React gods intended.
 First, let's break down the component into its logical units:

 1. State Container (`Picker`): Keeps track of internal state.
 2. List Renderer (`List`): Reads from state and renders items.
 3. Search Input (`Search`): Modifies state depending on user input.
-4. List Item (`List Item`): Reads and modifies state on user selection.
+4. List Item (`ListItem`): Reads and modifies state on user selection.

 Breaking things up in this way creates some additional overhead, but provides significant advantages in terms of code cleanliness as the component becomes more complex.
 Here's what the composition looks like at the top level: